Primus27/R6-Profile-Switcher/README.md

 ### Issue 4
 **Issue:** Program is not recognising my accounts.

 **Solution:** The program was set up in a way that users don't have to enter any information, including drive paths.
-This means if you have your UPlay launcher installed on another drive that isn't C://, Switch V3 will not work.
-Switch V2 remains unaffected by this.
+Whilst recent program versions check every drive for your accounts, it is still expected that they follow the format: `{drive}://Program Files (x86)/Ubisoft/Ubisoft Game Launcher/savegames`

 # Changelog
 ### Version 1.0.0 - Initial release